The Richness of Bell Nonlocality: Generalized Bell Polygamy and Hyper-Polygamy: Introduction

 Examining the behavior of non-classical correlations appearing in quantum mechanics has led to a deeper understanding of Nature's underlying structure.
 One of the most profound examples stems from Bell's theorem~\cite{Bell1964}, which made experimental tests of local realism possible.
 Bell nonlocality revealed through the violation of Bell inequalities is now not only a subject of purely foundational studies, but it is also one of the most important resources in the field of quantum technologies~\cite{Brunner_2014}.
 Its applications include quantum key distribution~\cite{Pawlowski_review_2025, Murta2020,Mayers_1998, Barrett_2005, Acin_2007, Pironio_2009}, randomness generation~\cite{Pironio_2010,Colbeck_2011,Colbeck_2011_2, ArnonFriedman_2018}, and communication~\cite{Cleve_1997,Brukner_2002, Brukner_2004,Moreno_2020} among others~\cite{Brunner_2014}.

 One of the fundamental principles of Bell nonlocality is its monogamy~\cite{SG2001, TVmono2006,Toner2009mono, Toner2007PhD}.
 It shows that the structure of nonlocal correlations in subsystems of a tripartite scenario with two settings per party is limited only to \emph{one pair of observers}.
 This finding has strong implications for communication security, see e.g.~\cite{Pawlowski_review_2025}.
 However, recently it was shown that the principle of monogamy holds universally only for the case of three observers and bipartite Bell inequalities.
 In the multipartite case, \emph{the nature of nonlocality is truly polygamous}.
 The findings reported in~\cite{poly} show that for a number of observers $N>3$ there always exists a $(N-1)$-qubit two-setting Bell inequality and an $N$-qubit state such that all $N$ inequalities on each $(N-1)$ partitions are violated simultaneously.

-A phenomenon of monogamy violation with more settings~\cite{Collins2004} or few (but not all) parties~\cite{Kurzynski2011, Augusiak2014, Ramanathan2014, Tran2018, Augusiak2017, Ram_2018, Wiesniak_2021} was shown in the past, but~\cite{poly} provided a methodology for identifying the polygamous states and generating the desired inequalities for any number of observers in a two-setting two-output scenario.
+A phenomenon of monogamy violation was first observed in~\cite{SG2001} by examining the reduced states' nonlocal properties for a few overlapping parties with possibly different measurement settings.
+Later, results for different Bell scenarios~\cite{Collins2004, Cui_2025} or few (but not all) parties~\cite{Kurzynski2011, Augusiak2014, Ramanathan2014, Tran2018, Augusiak2017, Ram_2018, Wiesniak2021} were reported, but~\cite{poly} provided a methodology for identifying the polygamous states and generating the desired inequalities for any number of observers in a two-setting two-output scenario.

 In this work, we generalize this result to any $(N-k)$ party subsystems.
 We show that for any $k$ there exists a system size $N_k$ such that one can find a two-setting Bell inequality involving $N_k-k$ parties that is violated in all $\binom{N_k}{k}$ subsystems simultaneously.
 We call such a generalized Bell polygamous behavior $k$-polygamy.
 Our proof exploits the Mermin-type correlations arising from the Mermin-Ardehali-Belinskii-Klyshko (MABK) inequalities~\cite{MERMIN, Ardehali_1992, Belinskii1993} and linear programming for $N=6$, where the optimal $N_2$ is claimed.
 The same technique was used in~\cite{poly} to establish the optimal $N_1$.
 Furthermore, we show that symmetrization of the $(N-k)$-qubit MABK inequalities is maximally violated by the states exhibiting the generalized polygamous behavior.
 We compare its violations for the chosen $k$-polygamous states with the standard approach using the GHZ state of $N-k$ qubits.
 We find that for $k=1$, the sum of the squared violation factors of all subsystems is the same in both cases.
 However, contrary to the GHZ states, in the polygamous scenario, in all subsystems, we observe Bell violations.
 For $k>1$, the $k$-polygamous states perform better.